You’ve had stomachcramps for weeks. You’re exhausted and losing weight. And you keep having to run to the bathroom. What’s going on?

 Crohn’s and ulcerative colitis are most often diagnosed in teenagers and young adults -- although they can happen at any age -- and tend to run in families.

 What Sets Them Apart

 There are three key differences:

 People with Crohn’s disease often have healthy areas in between inflamed spots.
-But with UC, the affected area isn't interrupted.
+But with ulcerative colitis, there are no healthy areas in between inflamed spots.

-Because Crohn’s disease affects more of the body, it can cause some problems that doctors don't usually see in people who have ulcerative colitis.
+Because Crohn’s disease affects more of the GI tract, it can cause some problems that doctors don't usually see in people who have ulcerative colitis.
 For instance:

 Getting the Right Diagnosis